-15.3 It is proposed that all School Child Protection Officers (SCPO), SCPO Deputies and Safeguarding Leads across the Bailiwick within Early Years, Primary, Secondary and College of Further Education attend a one-day training course in the summer term, in preparation to deliver Harmful Sexual Behaviour awareness training to all staff as part of their INSET programme.
+15.3 All School Child Protection Officers (SCPO), SCPO deputies and Safeguarding Leads across the Bailiwick within Early Years, Primary, Secondary and College of Further Education have attended a one-day training course in the summer term.
+Harmful Sexual Behaviour awareness training to all staff as part of the INSET programme has followed this training.
+Future bespoke training can be offered annually on arrangement.